-- 5. Each participant has the right to receive services without regard to his/her race, religion, sex, ethnic origin, age, degree of disability, handicapping condition, legal status, and/or ability to pay for the services. - 6.
+- 5. Each participant has the right to receive services without regard to his/her color, race, religion, sex, sexual orientation, national origin, age, disability, legal status, gender identity, and/or ability to pay for the services, or whether payment for those services would be made under Medicare, Medicaid, or CHIP. - 6.
 No participant shall be physically, sexually, verbally, or otherwise abused by staff of a facility.
 Neither shall any participant be permitted to suffer physical, sexual, or verbal abuse by other participants/consumers and/or visitors.
 A facility or staff of a facility shall neglect no participant. - 7.
 Each participant has the right to be provided with prompt, competent, appropriate treatment that offers the individual a realistic prospect of improvement.
 Participants/consumers shall be afforded treatment by sufficient numbers of duly qualified facility personnel that meet applicable licensing and/or certification and/or accreditation standards; who conform to the applicable rules of ODMHSAS; and who are able to care for and treat participants.
-Participants shall receive treatment that is individualized to their illness/condition and needs. - a.
+Participants shall receive treatment that is individualized to their illness/ condition and needs. - a.
 Every participant shall be afforded the opportunity and encouragement, to be actively involved in their treatment, and may consent or refuse to consent to the proposed treatment. - b.
 The participant's right to consent, or right to refuse consent, may be abridged for those participants adjudged by a court of competent jurisdiction, and in emergency situations defined by law. - c.
 An adult (age 18 or over) participant who consents to the involvement of a family member or significant other(s) shall have those persons actively involved in their treatment. - d.
 The custodial parent/legal guardian of minors, and the legal guardian of adults for whom a guardian has been appointed by a court, shall be afforded the opportunity, and encouraged, to be actively involved in the participant's treatment. - 8.
 Participant related information held by facilities that are either contained in the medical record, or which would identify a specific participant by name (including but not limited to census forms, Medicaid/Medicare forms), are confidential and additional confidentiality protections are present for participants being treated for substance abuse.
 Therefore, information regarding participants is confidential and cannot be released without the written permission of the individual or legal guardian.
 A person 14 years of age and older must sign a consent for treatment and/or release of information for specific reasons and to a specific individual/agency.
+Clients have the right to request copies of their own individual records for personal use.
+These records include assessments, treatment plans, progress updates and testing data.
+Psychotherapy notes are not released without approval from the provider.